mattermost/mattermost-handbook/operations/operations/publishing/README.md

 **Trust**

-* consistent experience across public sites, including brand and voice
+* Consistent experience across public sites, including brand and voice
-* no inaccurate information
+* No inaccurate information
-* no "dead ends" where the user does not have a pathway to continue
+* No "dead ends" where the user does not have a pathway to continue
-* no confidential information
+* No confidential information

 **Growth**

-* effective self-service where anyone can find  solutions to problems or questions starting from a Google search
+* Effective self-service where anyone can find solutions to problems or questions starting from a Google search
-* scalable processes and guidelines that empower everyone to contribute
+* Scalable processes and guidelines that empower everyone to contribute

 **Iteration**

-* iteration over completeness, with constant openness to feedback
+* Iteration over completeness, with constant openness to feedback

 ## Directly Responsible Individuals